 What sets REALTORS® apart from non-member licensed real estate professionals is their voluntary adherence to a strict Code of Ethics.

 But even with the best of intentions, sometimes disagreements occur between REALTOR® members and their clients, or even sometimes between REALTORS®.
-Concerns can often be resolved through communication with the REALTOR® member and/or the agency’s managing broker.

 If you are unable to resolve the concern, you may consider using the services of an Ombudsman.